Annual Aggregate Turnover (AATO) Under GST in 2026

 Special Category States: Different Rules Apply

-Firms that are situated in the special category states can indulge in a more lenient threshold limit of 20 lakh rupees for both the sale of items and rendering services.
-These special category states in 2026 are as follows-
+Firms in special category states can qualify for a more flexible limit of ₹20 Lakh for both sales of goods and services.
+These special category states in 2026 are as follows:

-If you have a small guesthouse in Shimla with an annual turnover of 25 lakh rupees, you will have to get registered for GST.
-But a similar business in Mumbai would only need to register after it reaches a turnover of 40 lakh rupees.
+If you own a small guesthouse in Shimla with an annual turnover of ₹25 Lakh, you will need to register for GST.
+However, in Mumbai, a similar business will only need to register after reaching a turnover of ₹40 Lakh.

 Compulsory Registration Regardless of Turnover